Exponential Qubit Reduction in Optimization for Financial Transaction Settlement: Results and Discussion

 \section{Results and Discussion}

 Here, we present results from applying the methodology presented in section~\ref{sec:methodology} to transaction settlement problems of 16 and 128 transactions.
 We compare hardware-efficient and register-preserving qubit compression with QAOA.
 We show results for both a simulator backend (Pennylane \cite{bergholm_pennylane_2022}) and quantum hardware from IBM Quantum and IonQ.
+The statistics for uniformly random solution-sampling is also provided for benchmarking.
+For 16 transactions, this includes the optimal solution.
 Throughout this section $R$ (see~\ref{subsec:transaction_settlement_methods}) was set to $\lfloor \frac{I}{4}\rfloor$ and we considered only cash and one security ($J=2$).
 We randomly generated three sets of $I=$ 16 transaction instructions with $K=$ 10, 12 and 13 parties respectively and one settlement problem with 128 transaction instructions, $K = 41$.